-LONG BEACH, Calif. – Hurricane season is getting under way along the East Coast and Gulf Coast of the United States this summer, but it’s one of the few weather events that Californians can blissfully ignore despite their similar perch in a warm climate along an ocean shoreline.
+LONG BEACH, Calif. – Hurricane season is well underway along the East and Gulf coasts of the U.S., but it’s one of the few weather events that Californians can blissfully ignore despite their similar perch in a warm climate along an ocean shoreline.

-The last and only tropical storm to make landfall in California since the dawn of the 20th century was on Sept.
-24, 1939.
+One must go back to the dawn of the 20th century on Sept.
+24, 1939, to find the last and only tropical storm to make an official landfall in California.
 A hurricane approached the Los Angeles area but lost hurricane strength just before making landfall at San Pedro as a tropical storm.

 The tropical storm’s winds were not the main issue, but its torrential rainfall; causing the greatest September rainfall on record across Southern California.